 Requests for Data Protection (subject access requests) should be dealt with within 40 calendar days.
+From 25 May 2018 the timescale will be 1 calendar month.

 Requests for pupil education records should be dealt with within 15 school days.

 4 Delegated responsibilities